govtmirror/transparency/Presentations/presentation.md

 BI teams translate (and extend) knowledge from (mostly) randomized experiment-based research into public policy.}
 }}

+# Person oriented government by design (and science)

-## Design for person oriented government
+## UX Design for person oriented government

-UX (user experience) designers interview and observe users of products throughout the cycle of iterative production.
+UX (user experience) design emphasizes a connection between designer and user.

 \medskip